 You just splurged on your first original work of art at a gallery or market.
 Or you’ve brought home a stunning new piece to add to your growing collection.
-Perhaps you have moved and as you are unpacking the boxes you realize that your art will look different in the new home.
-The colours of the walls are different.
+Perhaps you have moved, and as you are unpacking the boxes you realize that your art will look different in the new home.
+The colors of the walls are different.
 The windows face east rather than south.
 You’ve purchased some new furniture.
 The whole look of this home is unlike anywhere you have lived before.
 You find yourself wondering “where is the ideal place for hanging your art?”

 What is the piece of art about?